-\begin{defn} Consider one of the labelled graphs of Figure~\ref{fig:models-dual}.
-Each of these is simply a disjoint union of collections of parallel arcs beginning and ending on the boundary of the surface, each labelled by a word $w_i$ on the alphabet of blocks of the partition $\bk$.
-The number of parallel arcs in the collection labelled by $w_i$ is the length $\lvert w_i \rvert$ of this word, and each individual arc inherits a label which is the corresponding letter (i.e.~block of $\bk$) of this word (the parallel arcs in each collection are ordered using the orientation of the surface).
-The relative homology class depicted by this figure is the one represented by the relative cycle given by the subspace of configurations where exactly one point lies on each arc and this point belongs to the block of $\bk$ specified by the label of the arc. \end{defn}
+\begin{defn} Consider one of the labelled graphs of Figure~\ref{fig:models-dual}, whose labels specify an element $w \in \cW_{\lambda}(\Gamma)$; in particular, each collection of parallel arcs is labelled by a word $w_{i}$ in the monoid $\tM(\{1,\ldots,r\})$.
+This first of all indicates that the number of parallel arcs in the collection is $\lvert w_{i} \rvert$, and each individual arc in the collection inherits a label which is the corresponding letter (in $\{1,\ldots,r\}$) of this word (written in the direction specified by the small perpendicular arrows in Figure~\ref{fig:models-dual}).
+The relative homology class in $H_{k}(C_{\lambda}(S \smallsetminus A) , \partial ; \cL\otimes\cO)$ depicted by this figure is represented by the relative cycle given by the subspace of configurations where exactly one point lies on each arc and this point belongs to the block of $\lambda$ specified by the label of the arc. \end{defn}

-The relative homology classes described in Definition~\ref{def:dual-basis-elements} are indexed by the same combinatorial data \eqref{eq:indexing-set} as in Proposition~\ref{prop:module_structure_BM_homology}, once we identify the edges of $\Gamma$ with the edges of its dual graph depicted in Figure~\ref{fig:models-dual} in the evident way (each edge of $\Gamma$ intersects precisely one edge of its dual graph).